-D - Other appropriate Para 150 sets out that certain other forms development includes: of development are also not inappropriate provided a) Engineering operations they preserve the openness of Green Belt and do not that are temporary, small- conflict with the purpose (listed a-f).
-A number of scale and result in full these exceptions could undermine the openness of restoration; or LG S or impact upon their reasons for designation - b) The re-use of buildings a) Mineral extraction; This is not a reasonable provided that the buildings exception.
-Though highly unlikely to apply in any are of permanent and LGS, but nevertheless the quarry would be so substantial construction; or large and the operations so long term that it c) Material changes in the use would not enable the LGS to endure beyond the of land where it would not plan period. undermine the reasons for b) Engineering operations; This is a reasonable designation that make it exception.
-LGS policy could allow for this if special to the community. temporary, small-scale and restored fully c) Local transport infrastructure; This is not - applicable as it specifically requires a Green Belt location d) Re-use of buildings; This is a reasonable exception. e) Material changes in the use of land (such as changes of use for outdoor sport or recreation, or for cemeteries and burial grounds); This is a reasonable exception.
+Para 150 sets out that certain other forms of development are also not inappropriate provided they preserve the openness of Green Belt and do not conflict with the purpose (listed a-f).
+A number of these exceptions could undermine the openness of LGS or impact upon their reasons for designation -

+- a) Mineral extraction; This is not a reasonable exception.
+Though highly unlikely to apply in any LGS, but nevertheless the quarry would be so large and the operations so long term that it would not enable the LGS to endure beyond the plan period. - Engineering operations; This is a reasonable exception.
+LGS policy could allow for this if temporary, small-scale and restored fully - c) Local transport infrastructure; This is not applicable as it specifically requires a Green Belt location - d) Re-use of buildings; This is a reasonable exception. - e) Material changes in the use of land (such as changes of use for outdoor sport or recreation, or for cemeteries and burial grounds); This is a reasonable exception.
 LGSs are designated for reasons related to their specific use or quality, such as recreation or ecology.
-Change of use could be supported in LGS policy as long as the new use would not undermine the reason for designation that makes it special to the community. f) Development, including buildings, brought ., forward under Community Right to Buy or Neighborhood Development Order; this would not apply as the community is designating the land as LGS so as to keep it open and protect its special qualities. i special qualities.
+Change of use could be supported in LGS policy as long as the new use would not undermine the reason for designation that makes it special to the community. - f) Development, including buildings, brought forward under Community Right to Buy or Neighborhood Development Order; this would not apply as the community is designating the land as LGS so as to keep it open and protect its special qualities.